ubntc/go/batching/batbq/README.md

 compatible type.
 Therefore batbq calls `batbq.Message.Data()` on each passed `batbq.Message`, which must return a `*bigquery.StructSaver`.

-Setting up a batch pipeline therefore requires the following steps.
+Setting up a batch pipeline requires the following steps.

 1. Create a wrapping type that implements `batbq.Message` providing `Ack()`, `Nack(error)`, and `Data() *bigquery.StructSaver`.
-2. Create a `chan batbq.Message` channel to pass data to the `InsertBatcher`
+2. Create a `chan batbq.Message` channel to pass data to the `InsertBatcher`.
-3. Fill this channel with messages by any means needed by the Go-API of the data source.
+3. Consume messages from the  original data source and fill them into the channel.

 For instance, for PubSub you need to register a handler using `subscription.Receive(ctx, handler)` and in the `handler` you need to convert the `pubsub.Message` to a `batbq.Message` as shown in the